hugo-dlb/deutogame/README.md

 # Usage
 - Check and edit the file `main.py` with you needs
-- run the command `python main.py` (deutogame will compute the simulation and save a html file in the scenarios folder)
+- Run the command `python main.py` (deutogame will compute the simulation and save a html file in the scenarios folder)